wlvpn/ConsumerVPN-Android/VPN SDK - documentation/SETUP.md

 - Package Cloud Access TPken
 - Android API level 15+ (4.0.3)
 - Android Build Tools 28.0+
-- Project Gradle plugin version 3x
+- Project Gradle plugin version 4.0.0

 ### Gradle

-Install gradle on your local machine to support global variables in gradle files
+Install gradle on your local machine to support global variables in gradle files.

 For detailed instructions to install gradle on your local machine, see Gradle's [Installation Guide][1].

 ### Java 8

-To support Java 8 Lambda in your project make sure your gradle file contains Java 8 support
+To support Java's 8 Lambda in your project make sure your gradle file contains Java 8 support:

 ```groovy
 android {